sijo-jose-accion/django-aws-template/README.md

 An opinionated Django project starter intended for people that will release to AWS.
 It assumes

+1. Django 2.1+
 1. main django server will be released to AWS Elastic Beanstalk,
-2. static files will be released to s3/cloudfront using a gulp based flow (not django collectstatics)
+1. static files will be released to s3/cloudfront using a gulp based flow (not django collectstatics)
-3. Use docker for development/testing
+1. Use docker for development/testing
-4. Use a common set of django packages for the basics.
+1. Use a common set of django packages for the basics.
 In particular, django-allauth for social authentication and djangorestframework for a rest API.

 ### Features ###